 We get alerts all of the time in this connected world we live in.
 As engineers, we build alerts to tell us when things are not going as expected.
 There’s a wealth of knowledge from many non-internet fields that we can learn from in this topic.
 I’ll talk about alert design from the perspective of Human Factors, and the cognitive costs of alerts: data overload and underload, numbness, and trust in automation.
 We’ll talk about a few hints on making progress on designing alerts to be useful, not a pain in the ass.

 Beyond Media Queries: An Anatomy of an Adaptive Web Design

 Media queries may be responsive design’s secret sauce, but we know there’s a whole lot more that goes into crafting amazing adaptive experiences.
 By dissecting an example of a mobile-first responsive design, we’ll uncover the principles of adaptive design and highlight some considerations for creating contextually-aware Web experiences.
 We’ll go over emerging mobile Web best practices and responsive patterns that can assist in our journey toward a future-friendly Web.

-Design for Continuous Experimentation with Dan McKinley
+Design for Continuous Experimentation

 The design and product process must adapt to accommodate data.
 This is a tour through the joys and woes of product development when experimentation and measurement are center stage.
 It is a case for baking honesty and humility into our methods.
 This is a reprise of a talk originally given at the Warm Gun 2012 conference in San Francisco.